Financial Aid: Federal Aid

 *The amounts shown represent the total combined eligibility for subsidized and unsubsidized Direct loans.

 Federal PLUS loans enable parents or step-parents to borrow up to the total cost of their dependent child's education, minus any other aid he or she may receive.
 PLUS loans are for undergraduate student only and are not based on the family's income or assets.
 These loans are always unsubsidized.
-Currently, the interest rate is 7.9% per annum and is subject to change every July 1st.
-A separate loan application is required and credit worthiness check will be done by the U.S. Department of Education.
+Interest rates are subject to change on July 1st each year.
+See the 2013-2014 interest rates table for more information.
+A separate loan application is required and credit worthiness check will be completed by the U.S. Department of Education.

 Determining Federal Direct Graduate PLUS loan amounts*